gdimtsas/gedim21.github.io/_posts/2022-05-30-new-solidity-project-using-hardhat-and-typescript.markdown

 # Summary

 In the course of this tutorial, we saw how to setup a new project for solidity development.
 We created our project using Hardhat, we compiled and tested a smart contract.
 Finally, we deployed the smart contract on a locally running testnet.

+Source for this tutorial can be found at [https://github.com/gedim21/blog/tree/master/hardhat](https://github.com/gedim21/blog/tree/master/hardhat).